pts/luuzcat/README.md

 # luuzcat: lightweight, universal, Unix decompression filter

-luuzcat is a decompression filter (i.e. a decompressor which reads compressed data from stdin and writes to stdout) of many formats and methods commonly used in Unix system between 1977 and 1993.
+luuzcat is a decompression filter (i.e. a decompressor which reads compressed data from stdin and writes to stdout) of many formats and methods commonly used on Unix systems between 1977 and 1995.
 It is provided as C89 (ANSI C) and C++98 source code, and as executable program files a released for many modern operating systems (in 2025) and some ancient historical systems as well. luuzcat can be used as a drop-in replacement for the *zcat* tool of gzip with the advantages is that luuzcat supports more compressed file formats, and luuzcat provides binary releases for more platforms (operating systems).

 ## Features